English Grammar Rules

 Objects are what is affected by the action of the subject.

-- I like whisky.
+- I like orange juice.
 (I is the subject).

 - I read books.
 (Books is the object as it is receiving the action).